Rothwell, Hick and Rothwell

 Rothwell, Hick and Rothwell was an engineering company in Bolton, England.
 Set up in 1822, the partners became interested in the production of steam locomotives after the Rainhill Trials.
 The company's first engine was Union, a vertical boiler, with horizontal cylinders for the Bolton and Leigh Railway of which Hick and Rothwell were promoters and original shareholders, followed by three more locomotives the following year for American railways.

 Rothwell and Company

-In 1832, Benjamin Hick left to set up his own business, B. Hick and Sons, to be replaced by Benjamin Cubitt, (younger brother of William Cubitt) from Fenton, Murray and Jackson.
+In 1832, Benjamin Hick left to set up his own business, B. Hick & Sons, to be replaced by Benjamin Cubitt, (younger brother of William Cubitt) from Fenton, Murray and Jackson.
 The firm then became Rothwell and Company.
 A further order for America was fulfilled in 1833, then for a couple of years the firm was occupied with pumps and stationary engines.

 Locomotives, steam engines and cranes

 1820s

 About 1827 the company supplied three steam engines to André Koechlin & Cie in France, one for the Mulhouse cotton mill for which Sharp, Roberts and Co. supplied most of the equipment, one for coal mines at Ronchamp, and one for the Bourcart factory.
 Hick attended at least two of these installations in person during 1827.

 A 1:10 scale model of a double jib crane designed by Benjamin Hick is displayed at the Musee des Arts et Metiers.